Recycling & Composting at Emory

 Office Supply Swap

 To encourage reuse and to reduce the amount of materials going to the recycling center or landfill, Emory Recycles publishes a list of office supplies that various Emory departments no longer need or use.
-Visit the Office Supply Swap page to look for office supplies your department needs or to add your unused supplies to the list.
+Contact Claire Wall to check for office supplies your department needs or to add your unused supplies to the list.

 Emory owned electronics are reused or if obsolete, recycled through Emory Surplus Properties.
 For personal electronics, Emory Recycles works in conjunction with Atlanta Recycling Solutions and holds two electronic events a year, one in November and one in April.